ASL407/soc-homelab/part1-setup.md

 **Active Directory Setup**

 Windows Server 2022 was promoted to a domain controller for a newly created forest.
 Before promotion the server was renamed DC01 and given a static IP on VMnet1.
 The AD DS and DNS roles were installed via Server Manager, and the server was promoted using the Active Directory Domain Services Configuration Wizard.
-One detail worth noting: when a server is promoted to a domain controller, the local Administrator account becomes the domain Administrator account automatically.
-In a real enterprise this is one of the most sensitive credentials in the environment — domain admin is the endgame for a huge number of real-world attacks, including several we'll be simulating later.

 With the domain up, the following accounts were created to simulate a realistic user environment:

 **jsmith** — standard domain user, low privilege.
 Represents a typical employee account and serves as an initial foothold target.